 For Legal Representation, Contact Feldstein Family Law Group P.C.
 Today

 Issues concerning child support do not only affect celebrities.
-If you are facing a matter arising out of a family law issue—such as the application of the Ontario Child Support Guidelines—you should consult an experienced attorney from Feldstein Family Law Group P.C. today.
+If you are facing a matter arising out of a family law issue—such as the application of the Ontario Child Support Guidelines—you should consult an experienced lawyer from Feldstein Family Law Group P.C. today.

 You can schedule an appointment with Feldstein Family Law Group P.C. by calling (905) 581-7222 or contacting us online.